-Upon completion of this offering, we will have 7,543,194 shares of our common stock issued and outstanding (7,839,444 shares if the underwriters exercise in full their option to purchase additional shares).
+Upon completion of this offering, we will have shares of our common stock issued and outstanding ( shares if the underwriters exercise in full their option to purchase additional shares).
 In addition, shares of our common stock will be issuable upon the vesting and settlement of outstanding equity awards.

-The shares sold in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our affiliates may generally only be sold in compliance with Rule 144, which is described below.
+Of these shares (or shares, if the underwriters exercise in full their option to purchase additional shares), the shares sold in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our affiliates may generally only be sold in compliance with Rule 144, which is described below.
 The remaining outstanding shares will be deemed "restricted securities" under the Securities Act.
 Restricted securities may be sold in the public market only if they qualify for an exemption from registration under Rule 144 or any other applicable exemption.